 RMP Berkeley enrolls four-year-old prekindergarten (full-day), kindergarten (free full-day), and first through fifth grades.

 RMP participates in the Denver Public SchoolChoice program.
-Round 2 is currently open and Round 1 for the 2021-22 school year typically opens in January.
+Round 1 is open from mid-January to mid-February.
+For specific dates please check the DPS website.
 We highly encourage families to apply during Round 1 to more likely to receive their first choice.
 Round 2 of enrollment is currently open and closes in August.
 Round 2 enrollment is first-come, first served.

-RMP Berkeley scholars attend school for an extended day from 7:45 am - 4:00 pm Monday through Thursday.
-On Fridays, scholars attend school for a half-day, from 7:45 am - 12:30 pm.
-Teachers attend professional development in the afternoons.
+RMP Berkeley scholars attend school from 8:20am - 3:30pm, Monday through Friday.
 RMP does not follow the Denver Public Schools calendar.
-Our extended school year starts the second week of August and ends in late June to help prevent summer learning loss.
+Our extended school year starts the second week of August and ends in early June.
+View our academic calendar here.

 Yes.
 All scholars are required to wear uniforms at RMP.
 Families should purchase a uniform over the summer.
 You may also purchase extra uniform pieces throughout the school year.
 We offer a uniform payment plan for families who may need assistance.

 Students participate in an age-appropriate, self-directed, competency-based social-emotional learning curriculum based on the Compass Circle model developed by Valor Collegiate Academies.
 The overarching goal is that students develop a deep sense of who they are and an understanding of the purpose in their lives.
 Students are taught social-emotional relational skills including how to productively express their emotions, resonate with others, share with vulnerability, and build safety and belonging for others.

 Prekindergarten classrooms have 16 scholars.
 There are no more than 28 students in each kindergarten through fifth-grade classroom.